SCCWRP/SQOUnified/README.md

 This is based on the [California Sediment Quality Objectives (CASQO) Technical Manual](http://ftp.sccwrp.org/pub/download/DOCUMENTS/TechnicalReports/777_CASQO_TechnicalManual.pdf)

+This is based on the <a href="http://ftp.sccwrp.org/pub/download/DOCUMENTS/TechnicalReports/777_CASQO_TechnicalManual.pdf" target="_blank">California Sediment Quality Objectives (CASQO) Technical Manual</a>.

 ## Installation

 To install the `SQOUnified` package, you can use the `devtools` package.
 Ensure all dependencies are installed beforehand.